 TIP: Ensure you always ask your Sydney solar installer where the inverters are going to be located.
 Ensure extra cable run has been allowed for if it cannot be avoided.

-How much solar will your commercial system produce in Sydney
+How much solar will your commercial panels produce in Sydney

 There is a difference in sunshine, therefore, solar production is different in each state.
 For Sydney, the average daily energy production per kW of solar is 3.9kWh.
 This means a 100kW system should produce 390kWh of electricity.

-For Sydney, see the below examples of solar production and output from Kuga’s installs.
+For Sydney, see the below examples of solar production and output from Kuga’s installations.

 99.9KW Sydney Commercial Solar Production Data